Add Insights to your inbox - get the latest

 Yes, Tesla's shareholders approved the compensation plan in March 2018, with about 73% of votes in favor.
 The board argued that the plan would align Musk's incentives with the long-term interests of shareholders.
 And can lead to driving the company towards significant growth and innovation.

+However, concerns soon arose.
+The potential conflicts of interest and the independence of the board members who approved the package were the two main reasons for concern.
 It was then followed by an argument that stated that the compensation plan was excessively generous.
 And therefore, it has significant dilution risks to existing shareholders.
 Additionally, the feasibility of the performance targets was also questioned due to the challenges within the automotive and tech industries.

 In 2019, Tesla shareholder Richard Tornetta filed a lawsuit in Delaware’s Court of Chancery.
 The court case examined many factors that were involved in the approval of the pay package.
 These include the independence of the board members who approved the package, their decision-making process, and the overall fairness of the plan.

+Both sides also presented expert testimonies on corporate governance.
+As well as executive compensation and the plan's financial impacts to support their claim.
 The outcome of the case underscores the complexities of corporate governance in high-profile companies.
 It highlights the ongoing tensions between visionary leadership and shareholder rights.
 The future of Tesla will likely involve balancing these dynamics as it navigates its strategic decisions and shareholder relations.

 The lawsuit alleged that Musk effectively dictated the terms of his compensation due to his substantial influence over the board.
 The Board's cozy relationship with Musk paints an intriguing picture.
 With Musk and his brother Kimbal holding 25% of the board seats, true independence was a myth.
 The remaining members were more like vacation buddies than impartial directors often found jetting off on holiday with Musk, blending friendship and business in a way that raises eyebrows.